d6u/algorithms/hard_summary.md

 _Given a string s and a dictionary of words dict, add spaces in s to construct a sentence where each word is a valid dictionary word.
 Return all such possible sentences._

 See [140-word-break-ii.js](./leetcode-js/140-word-break-ii.js)

-## 214. Shortest Palindrome

-_Given a string S, you are allowed to convert it to a palindrome by adding characters in front of it.
-Find and return the shortest palindrome you can find by performing this transformation._

-TODO: KMP

 ## 174. Dungeon Game